open-organization/open-org-leaders-manual/kelchner-survive-industry-40-think-beyond-digital.md

 We live in an age of innovation featuring rapid cycles of change.

-Futurist Gerd Leonhardt estimates we will see [more change between 2015 and 2035](https://www.futuristgerd.com/future-thinker/) than in the prior 300 years of modern history.
-And the cycles of innovation will not be slowing down.
+Futurist Gerd Leonhardt estimates we will see more change between 2015 and 2035 than in the prior 300 years of modern history.[^change-rate] And the cycles of innovation will not be slowing down.
 (In fact, they will be speeding up.)
 To effectively understand this change, we need to step back and see the large scale impact of this age.

 The source of this change is far more than "digital transformation" or "emerging technologies."
-We are a connected and aware generation that consumes information in [mass volumes in real time through handheld devices](https://bits.blogs.nytimes.com/2009/12/09/the-american-diet-34-gigabytes-a-day/).
-Policy and regulation are changing.
+We are a connected and aware generation that consumes information in mass volumes in real time through handheld devices.[^nyt-data-use] Policy and regulation are changing.
 Political upheaval is occurring.
 New business models are emerging.
 New markets are appearing.

 We are part of a global marketplace and a much larger ecosystem, and as with all ecosystems, the slightest shift in a single part can cause radical changes throughout the whole.